jwilferd10/Zap-and-Drive/README.md

   - When clicked, presents users with information about the charging station

 ### 💭 Developer Notes:
+Zap & Drive is a project that's recently undergone an extensive facelift.
+Much of the previous code has been refactored and updated to follow more modern and best practices.

-Future plans for this project include:
+Our future plans for this project include:
 - Auto-completing potential states a city-name is located in
 - Save addresses on a list and allowing users to populate the map with saved addresses
+- Create a page showcasing snapshots of the previous versions of this app.

 ### 🙏 Thank You!
 So much for viewing Zap and Drive, we hope this application can be useful in any way possible.
 Thank you again, happy coding!